 No, no, no. There is a LOT out there.
 You are just dismissive because your education is philosophically, ontologically rudderless, and this is because you don't read beyond science into science's and experience's underpinnings.
-Read Kant, Kierkegaard, Hegel (of whom I know less than others), Husserl, Fink, Levinas, Blanchot, Henry, Nancy (the French are extraordinary) Heidegger, Husserl, even Derrida, and others.
+Read Kant, Kierkegaard, Hegel (of whom I know less than others), Husserl, Fink, Levinas, Blanchot, plain fact that ontology simply goes deeper than empirical analysis and the point is to try to find what this bottom line really is in ontology

+Henry, Nancy (the French are extraordinary) Heidegger, Husserl, even Derrida, and others.
 THIS is where philosophy gets interesting.